RRRRRichardDD/some-programmers-used-in-life/README.md

 5.flash card
     descri: make flash cards by taking photos of sth you are familiar, then send it to your LP, let him read and write for you

+6.chrome OAD plug-in
+    descri: a plug-in that can help me use a good online dict when I am browsing